npxrc/HourSync/README.md

 # Summer Notice
-The academy endorsment portal is undergoing a redesign.
+~~The academy endorsment portal is undergoing a redesign.
 HourSync WILL crash every time you open it since the eHours tab from the website returns a 500 error (because of the redesign).
-Wait for the next update to come out.
+Wait for the next update to come out.~~

+Wow, that didn't last long..
+I committed the README change on the 5th and now its back to normal.
+(Fixed as of the 6th)

 # HourSync
 ### A simple way to submit eHours